lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The _Azolla_-_Nostoc_ symbiosis is not only ecologically significant but also offers considerable potential for sustainable agriculture.
 _Azolla_ has been used historically as a biofertilizer in rice paddies, where its rapid growth and nitrogen-fixing ability enhance soil fertility and crop yields.
 The genomic and metagenomic analyses presented in this thesis aim to unravel the complexities of this symbiotic relationship, providing insights into the genetic and functional dynamics that underpin this association.

+> The utility of Azolla extends beyond its ecological benefits to practical applications in agriculture and environmental management.
+Historically, it has been used as a green manure in rice paddies, particularly in Asia, where its ability to fix nitrogen enhances soil fertility and boosts crop yields.
+The fern’s high protein content makes it an excellent feed for livestock, providing a nutritious and sustainable alternative to conventional animal feeds.
+Additionally, Azolla is being explored for its potential in biofuel production and as a means of controlling mosquito populations by covering stagnant water where mosquitoes breed.
+ These diverse applications highlight Azolla’s versatility and its potential to contribute to sustainable agricultural practices and environmental conservation efforts ￼ ￼.

 ## agricultural opportunities